achristen/Meteobike/readme.md

 ## Workshop 2 - Calibrating the system and finalize the mobile unit

-In the second practical workshop you will enter the calibration coefficients to your system, then install the system in a protable bike-bag with a ePaper display, insert the sensor in a radiation shield and power the system from a battery, so it is mobile.
+In the second practical workshop you will enter the calibration coefficients to your system, then install the system in a protable bike-bag, insert the sensor in a radiation shield and power the system from a battery, so it is mobile.

 ### Entering the calibration coefficients